 Whitestone Parish Council

-DRAFT Minutes of Whitestone Parish Council held at Whitestone Parish Hall on Thursday 14th March 2019 at 7.30pm to be ratified on 11th April 2019
+Minutes of Whitestone Parish Council held at Whitestone Parish Hall on Thursday 14th March 2019 at 7.30pm.

 The following members of the public left after the discussion concerning the application for funding for an environmental assessment regarding the planning application for Lower Hare Farm:- Dr D Jones, Mr and Mrs Robinson, Mr and Mrs Hunt, Mr T Oliver, Mr P Saxby, Mr A Galton, Ms R Oliver, Ms S Lleweln, Mr G Fielding, Mr D Marsden, Ms J Rose, Mr and Mrs Lee, Mr and Mrs Harding, Ms S Emotage, Mr P Hanson, Mr J Kennedy, Ms M Durrant, Mr and Mrs Bryant, Ms A Birchall, Mr N Thom, Mrs M Nierop, Ms P Shanks.